offthedial/site/src/pages/idtga/rules.md

 ## Others

-- In order to compete in the tournament, you must have at least played each of the 4 ranked modes once, and
 - Rules are subject to change between seasons, Make sure to reread the rules each season, you can check the patch notes to see what we changed.
 - Signups are first-come-first serve.
-If there are an uneven number of players, the latest signups will be emergency subs.
+If there are an uneven number of players, the latest ones will become emergency subs.
 Make sure to sign up early!
 - If third-party services, such as Nintendo Online or start.gg become unavaliable, the tournament may be delayed, change format, or even cancelled.
 If we need to make adjustments, please be patient with us.
 - By registering you agree to abide by our [terms and conditions](/legal), thank you!